 The "modern" sidearms (the film's setting is 1916) that the Bishop gang carries are Colt M1911 automatic pistols and Winchester M1897 pump-action shotguns.
 The water-cooled heavy machine gun is the Browning M1917.
 US and Mexican soldiers use M1903 Springfield rifles.
 All of the aforementioned weapons were used in World War I by the US Army.
 While the 1897 Winchester shotgun was featured prominently, they were not used exclusively by the Bunch.
 The shotgun that Crazy Lee had at the start of the movie in the railroad office did not have an exposed hammer, which is something all 1897s have.
 Neither the 1897 nor the Winchester Model 12 had a trigger disconnector, which means that the trigger could be continually depressed and every time the the slide was pumped it would fire.
 Since this was what we see the Bunch doing as they are firing through the railroad office windows at the bounty hunters on the roof, at least the shotgun that Crazy Lee loaned briefly to Abe must have been an M12, based on it not having an exposed hammer.
 This can be seen most clearly when Crazy Lee is firing at the three people he was holding in the office, after they tried to escape.

-The song "Polly Wolly Doodle" was prominently featured in Frank Capra's You Can't Take It with You, where Dub Taylor (Rev. Wainscoat in the "Wild Bunch") plays the song (several times) on a xylophone.
-"You Can't Take It With You" marked the beginning of Taylor's film career.
+The song "Polly Wolly Doodle" was prominently featured in Frank Capra's You Can't Take It with You (1938), where Dub Taylor (Rev. Wainscoat in this film) plays the song (several times) on a xylophone.
+"You Can't Take It With You" was Taylor's film debut.
 Sam Peckinpah's "Polly Wolly Doodle", presented in its sinister context, contrasts sharply with the carefree Capra rendition.

-The role of Gen. Mapache was first offered to the German-Italian actor Mario Adorf.
-Adorf declined the offer when he learned that his character would cut a boy's throat, but regretted his decision three years later when he saw the movie.
+The role of Gen. Mapache was first offered to German-Italian actor Mario Adorf.
+He declined the offer when he learned that his character would cut a boy's throat, but regretted his decision three years later when he saw the movie.

 Gen. Mapache's headquarters, where the climatic shootout takes place between the Wild Bunch and Mapache's soldiers, was actually an abandoned winery outside the town of Parras in Coahuila, Mexico.
 The shootout that opened the film, which was when the Wild Bunch was ambushed by bounty hunters while robbing the railroad office in the Texas town of Starbuck, was actually shot on the Main Street of downtown Parras.